gcmartinelli/checkpass/README.md

 Pass a .txt file with one password per line to check password in bulk.

-### Verbose mode
+### Silent mode

-`python check_passwd.py -v example.txt`
+`python check_passwd.py -s example.txt`

-If the flag -v is used, the script will give more details, in terminal, about each password passed.
+If the flag -s is used, the script will only print out pwned passwords.